SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Experiments

 \section{Experiments}

 This section first introduces the datasets used, then provides a quantitative and qualitative evaluation of different methods.
 Finally, it benchmarks the proposed approach against state-of-the-art methods on different datasets.
 The quantitative analysis assesses representation quality through performance on a linear evaluation protocol.
+This evaluation consists of pretraining a contrastive approach, freezing the backbone and train a simple multilayer perceptron on top of it.
 The qualitative analysis offers a visualization of the latent space and a measure of intra-class inertia for each method.
-For the comparison against the state-of-the-art methods, the SL-SLR approach was fine-tuned in the same way as the other methods, and its performance was then evaluated.
+For a fair comparison against the state-of-the-art methods, for datasets where existing methods did not benefit from pretraining (LSFB, LSA, GSL), the SSL-SLR approach was trained from scratch and then fine-tuned.
+For datasets (WLASL, ASL-Citizen) where state-of-the-art methods were first pretrained, SSL-SLR was pretrained and fine-tuned under the same conditions as the other methods~\citep{wong2025signrep} and its performances were then evaluated.
 The obtained results were subsequently compared with those reported in the literature for each dataset.
-Throughout this entire section, SL-FPN refers to the architecture described in Figure~\ref{fig:architecture} without the proposed augmentation, while SL-SLR corresponds to the SL-FPN combined with the proposed augmentation (described in Section~\ref{part_perm_section}).
+Throughout this entire section, SL-FPN refers to the architecture described in Figure~\ref{fig:architecture} without the proposed augmentation, while SSL-SLR corresponds to the SL-FPN combined with the proposed augmentation (described in Section~\ref{part_perm_section}).